SUSE-Developer-Community/sandbox-welcome-content/content/password.md

     weight: 60
 ---

-When you  first create your sandbox account, you will be provided a randomly generated password.
-For easier access, you will likely want to change your password to one that's easier to remember.
-You can do that from the command line or from the Stratos UI.
+When you first create your sandbox account, you selected your username and initial password.
+In case you want to change it later, you can do that from the command line or from the Stratos UI.

 ## From Command Line